Twin Studies: NASA breaks new ground for genetic research

 “Almost everyone is reporting that we see differences”, said Christopher Mason, a geneticist at Weill Cornell Medicine in New York City, in a Nature report.
 Researchers found that Scott’s telomeres, protective caps at the end of chromosomes, to grow longer during the spaceflight and return to original length after landing on Earth.
 They discussed that physical activity and special diet might have counteracted the damaging effects of space travel.
 An independent study including ten astronauts has been initiated by NASA on telomere length to figure out what the results really mean.
 Mason’s research team reported around 200,000 RNA molecules to be differentially expressed between the twins.
 A closer look will reveal if a “space gene” was activated during the spaceflight.

 The fact that the Kelly brothers are just two people poses a challenge for the scientists to untangle natural variations from real effects of space travel.
 Despite the limitation of having only one twin pair, the current study generates an enormous amount of new knowledge about the responses of the human body to gravity-free life.
 Scientific team member Andrew Feinberg said at the NASA Human Research Program’s annual workshop, highlighting the success of ‘omics in science: “The greatest importance of the study is to show that we can do it.”
 Knowledge obtained from the Kelly study will be of great significance for Mars journey preparations.
 As a mission to Mars will likely last for three years, it is crucial to understand the challenges that humans may face on the way.

 Numerous twin studies have led us to important discoveries.
 And what about chocolate?
 You guessed it: Twins helped us to figure out the genetics of taste preferences, too! •

 Further details about the project:

-This text was previously published in Medicor 2017 #1
+This article was previously published in: Medicor 2017 #1